 This means that Connecticut CDL holders and those operating a commercial vehicle in Connecticut will face prosecution for their very first DUI arrest.
 If convicted of DUI, there will be a permanent record of DUI on both your criminal record and your driving record.

 These laws are especially tough on CDL holders because most CDL holders drive for a living and are required to maintain an active commercial driver’s license to continue in their employment.
-In addition, it will be more difficult for such individuals to obtain future CDL required employment with a DUI conviction on their driving and criminal records.
+In addition, it will be more difficult for such individuals to obtain future CDL-required employment with a DUI conviction on their driving and criminal records.

 Because of this, it is absolutely essential to retain the services of knowledgeable and experienced Connecticut CDL DUI attorneys to fight the charges and help you keep your CDL license.

-SUBSEQUENT OFFENSE CDL DUI
+Subsequent Offense CDL DUI

-Connecticut CDL holders arrested and facing multiple offender DUI are at risk for Felony DUI, jail time ranging between 120 days and 3 years, and fines ranging from $1,000 – $8,000.
+Connecticut CDL holders arrested and facing multiple-offender DUI are at risk for Felony DUI, jail time ranging between 120 days and 3 years, and fines ranging from $1,000 – $8,000.

 CDL holders who commit two or more commercial DUI offenses also risk a permanent CDL revocation.
 In determining whether your CDL revocation will be permanent, Connecticut courts have ruled that it does not matter if you held a CDL when you committed your first DUI offense.
 If you hold a CDL at the time you commit a second or subsequent DUI offense, then you will face a permanent revocation to your CDL.

-If your commercial driver’s license was revoked for 1-year due to a first DUI related offense, you can reinstate your CDL at the end of that year by simply paying a reinstatement fee.
+If your commercial driver’s license was revoked for 1-year due to a first DUI-related offense, you can reinstate your CDL at the end of that year by simply paying a reinstatement fee.

-If your CDL was permanently revoked after two or more DUI related offenses, you may still be able to get your license back if you meet certain conditions.
+If your CDL was permanently revoked after two or more DUI-related offenses, you may still be able to get your license back if you meet certain conditions.
 After 10 years you can apply for reinstatement.
 Since the date of your permanent revocation, you must have successfully completed a substance abuse treatment program, maintained a clean criminal and driving record, and not have a current substance abuse problem.
 If you meet the minimum requirements, you will be eligible for a reinstatement hearing at the Connecticut Department of Motor Vehicles “DMV.”
-If a DMV Hearing Officer then finds that there is good a cause to reinstate your CDL, you will be a commercial driver again.
+If a DMV Hearing Officer then finds that there is good cause to reinstate your CDL, you will be a commercial driver again.

 Fighting to Help You Keep Your CDL in CT

-At The Sills Law Firm, LLC, our Connecticut CDL DUI lawyers have an in-depth knowledge of how to defend all types of DUI cases, including those involving commercial drivers and CDL holders.
+At The Sills Law Firm, LLC, our Connecticut CDL DUI attorneys have an in-depth knowledge of how to defend all types of DUI cases, including those involving commercial drivers and CDL holders.
 If your driving privileges and job future are at stake, it is crucial to act immediately.
 We have 20+ years of collective experience in this field and the invaluable resources of a large law firm combined with the personalized attention of a small firm.
 Do not let a DUI ruin your career or future.